 Finding the perfect camera bag is his ultimate photographic ambition but for now he switches between Kata FlyBy PL-FB-76, Kata 3N1 30 slingback, Kata CS-15, Kata CS-17, Billingham Hadley Pro and Billingham 555 bags favouring the Kata ones.
 (The two Kata InsertTrollies are Duncan’s most useful pieces of Kit!)

-IT equipment consists of an extremely high-spec Dell Precision M4600 laptop with Intel Core I7-2960XM (2.70GHz, 8MB cache, Quad Core processor); 16Gb RAM, dual hard drives (one Solid State for fast boot-up and responsiveness from programmes); NVIDIA Quadro 2000M with 2GB GDDR3 graphics card etc, etc, running Windows 7 64 bit Ultimate.
+IT equipment consists of an extremely high-spec Dell Precision M4600 laptop with Intel Core I7-2960XM (2.70GHz, 8MB cache, Quad Core processor); 16Gb RAM, dual hard drives (both Solid State for fast boot-up and responsiveness from programmes); NVIDIA Quadro 2000M with 2GB GDDR3 graphics card etc, etc, running Windows 7 64 bit Ultimate.
 This is docked at both studio/office and at home to pairs of colour-calibrated 27″ wide-screen monitors.
 Printing is performed using an Epson Stylus Pro 3880 large format A2+ professional printer, which delivers the highest possible print quality allied with archival longevity.
 Colour calibration of both monitor and printer is managed with Datacolour’s Spyder3Studio SR equipment.
 Peripherals include a Wacom graphics tablet along with 16Tb of storage in a Drobo networked unit.

 Q:- What’s the difference between artists and photographers?